 Lansing Community College, the pioneer in community college study abroad in Japan, offers life-changing global experiences for its students.
 These opportunities stem from the strong connection between Lansing and its sister city, Otsu, located in Michigan's sister state, the Shiga Prefecture, Japan.
 LCC's partnership with Michigan State University also helps students study around the globe.

-Up to 10 LCC students are selected to complete an internship with the Biwako Kisen Steamship Company, Ltd., a Japanese company, during spring, summer and fall semesters.
+Up to 10 LCC students are selected to complete an internship with the Biwako Kisen Steamship Company, Ltd., a Japanese company, during spring, summer or fall semester.